 Although people can manage their symptoms with medical treatments, exercise, and proper nutrition, naturally occurring compounds in certain herbs could serve as complementary treatment options.

-People should always speak with their doctor before trying any new supplements or natural remedies.
+Herbal supplements can have side effects, and some herbs can interact with certain medications, such as blood-thinning drugs.
+People need to speak with a doctor before trying any new supplements or natural remedies.